diehlpk/diehlpk.github.io/cv/index.md

 ##### Reviewer for

-* International Journal of Mechanical Sciences
+* International Journal of Mechanical Sciences, Fatigue & Fracture of Engineering Materials & Structures

 ##### Professional Organizations
 * [Society for Industrial and Applied Mathematics](https://www.siam.org/)